Vladislav Terzyul

-On May 17, 2004, Terzyul and American Jay Sieger summitted Makalu together via the west ridge, said to be one of the hardest routes of ascent up the mountain and one of the least summited.
+On May 17, 2004, Terzyul and American Jay Sieger summited Makalu together via the west ridge, said to be one of the hardest routes of ascent up the mountain and one of the least summited.
 As they began the descent, Sieger died when his head struck rocks at an altitude of about 8,300 meters.
 Terzyul was lost on descent from the summit.
 The cause of his death is unknown and his body has not been found.